pierre-pvln/compose-host/install_docker_on_rpi3.md

 ```

 If you would like to use Docker as a non-root user, you should now consider
-adding your user to the "docker" group with something like:
+adding your user (pi) to the "docker" group with something like:

 ```script
 sudo usermod -aG docker pi